Specialty in Europe

 The impact of Brexit on Radiology

-A referendum was held on 23 June 2016 to decide whether the U.K. should leave or remain in the EU.
+A referendum was held on 23 June 2016 to decide whether the United Kingdom should leave or remain in the EU.
 Leave won by 51.9% to 48.1%.
-For the U.K. to leave the EU, it had to invoke Article 50 of the Lisbon Treaty, which gives the two sides two years to agree the terms of the split.
-Prime Minister Theresa May triggered this process on 29 March 2017, meaning the U.K. is scheduled to leave at 11 p.m.
+For the United Kingdom to leave the EU, it had to invoke Article 50 of the Lisbon Treaty, which gives the two sides two years to agree the terms of the split.
+Prime Minister Theresa May triggered this process on 29 March 2017, meaning the United Kingdom is scheduled to leave at 11 p.m.
 U.K. time on Friday, 29 March 2019.
 After a negotiation process, the United Kingdom finally left the EU at the end of 31 December 2020.

 Professional consequences after post-Brexit vote